mudrd8mz/moodle-editor_marklar/README.md

 * Marklar does not have buttons.
 Markdown syntax is to be typed manually (done).
 * Marklar is not extensible via sub-plugins (done).
 * Marklar sets markdown as the preferred format for new texts (done).
-* Marklar is not used when editing existing texts in the HTML format.
+* Marklar can be also used for editing texts in other formats.
+Supported formats can be customised via user preferences (done).
+* Marklar is not used for editing HTML texts by default.
 Another editor such like Atto or TinyMCE is loaded to do that (done).
 * Marklar supports images and files embedding via filepicker (done).
 * Marklar will support server-side generated preview (todo).
 * Marklar will support drafts auto-saving (todo).